Writing A Successful Personal Statement

-The online application form contains very specific instructions about what you should include in your personal statement, even providing a bullet pointed list of what is needed.
-Additionally there is another useful bullet pointed list in the Application Criteria.
-It might sound obvious – but you need to include everything on these lists – if you miss anything then there is a high chance that your application will be rejected.
+The personal statement is an essential component of the initial application stage.
+Very specific instructions are given about what you should include in your personal statement, even providing a bullet pointed list of what is needed.
+It might sound obvious – but you need to include everything in this list – if you miss anything then your application will be rejected.
 At the same time, you don’t want to make your personal statement sound wooden by simply following lists – always make sure that what you are writing flows well and sounds natural.

 If you have an experience which is not directly related to working with young people then it is important that you make it relevant, for example if you worked weekends in a restaurant, then you may have discovered that you enjoyed training new staff, helping you decide on a career in education.
 You might find yourself in the lucky position that you have far too much relevant experience to fit in the statement, meaning that you need to be ruthless and prioritise what to put in.